nanobox-io/nanobox-guides/articles/postgresql/configure.md

 PostgreSQL components are configured in your `boxfile.yml`.
 All available configuration options are outlined below.

 ### Postgres Version
-To use a specific version of Postgres, you can append the version number to your `image` with a `:`.
+You should append the Postgres version number to your `image` with a `:`.
 The following versions are available:

 - 9.3
 - 9.4
-- 9.5 *(Default)*
+- 9.5

-It's recommended that you specify your Postgres version.
-Default versions can change and may prevent your service from starting up in new builds.

 **Note:** PostgreSQL versions cannot be changed after the service is created.
 To use a different version, you'll have to create a new PostgreSQL component and manually migrate data.